youthinkyoucancode/finance-tracker/docs_phase3/test_cases.md

 - **Expected Result:** The transaction is updated and displayed with the new details.

 ## Test Case 4: Set and View Budgets
-- **Action:** Navigate to the "Budgets" section.
+- **Action:** Navigate to the "Manage Budgets" section.
 Add a new budget (e.g., Category: "Food," Amount: "500").
 Save the budget.
 - **Expected Result:** The budget is displayed in the list and reflected in the bar chart.

 ## Test Case 5: Export Transactions to CSV